-- Smoking and smoking materials are the number one cause of fatal home fires.
-If you smoke, you and your family are at greater risk for fire, burns, and death. - Never smoke in bed.
+- If you smoke, you and your family are at greater risk for fire, burns, and death.
+Smoking is the number one cause of deadly fires. - Never smoke in bed.
 If a cigarette fire starts in your bed, you are too close to the fire and may not be able to escape. - Never leave a lit cigarette.
 Put it out. - Do not smoke when drinking alcohol or taking prescription medication that makes you drowsy. - Do not smoke in carpeted areas. - Do not smoke in upholstered chairs.
 Smoke at a table.
 Do not use a tablecloth.
-Keep flammable items (such as napkins) away.
+Keep flammable items (such as napkins) away. - Keep the smoking area free of clutter.

-- Keep the smoking area free of clutter. - Keep lighters and matches where children cannot get them. - Always use ashtrays that are deep and will not tip over. - Only use ashtrays to dispose of cigarettes.
+- Keep lighters and matches where children cannot get them. - Always use ashtrays that are deep and will not tip over. - Only use ashtrays to dispose of cigarettes.
 Do not put trash in them. - Do not overfill ashtrays. - Before you dump cigarette butts in a trash can, pour water on the butts. - Never smoke in areas where oxygen is being used.